<!— Paste next code to the place where in-read ad should appear —>

 detect then neutralize mines in advance of other naval operations.

-Minesweeper warship of Soviet WW2 fleet.
+Minesweeper warship of Soviet fleet in WW2.

 Main Actions of Red navy Minesweepers in Baltic (all Fugas-class)